CSC207-UofT/plannr/phase2/design_document.md

   class
 * Other subdirectories are named by CLEAN architecture layers
     * e.g. `UseCases` hosts the use cases for our program, `Entities` host the entities of our program.

+***
+## Refactoring and Code Smells
+Continuing from phase 1, we kept classes short with good documentation to avoid code smells.
+As suggested in our feedback, we also deleted the old src directory and refactored the directory names.
+Unfortunately, we could not change the Uni_life_tracker folder name to Plannr, as it caused a bunch of errors that at this stage of the project would do more harm than good and would take up time for other more valuable improvements

+***

 ## SOLID Principles